Pimco Total Return Fund stabilizes while Pimco Income gains

 | NEW YORK

-NEW YORK Investors pulled $3 billion in assets from Pacific Investment Management Co's flagship fund in June, compared with $2.7 billion the previous month, in another sign Pimco is stabilizing since last fall's departure of star manager Bill Gross.
+NEW YORK Investors pulled $3 billion (2 billion pounds) in assets from Pacific Investment Management Co's flagship fund in June, compared with $2.7 billion the previous month, in another sign Pimco is stabilizing since last fall's departure of star manager Bill Gross.

 The Pimco Total Return Fund (PTTRX.O) had cash withdrawals of $5.6 billion in April and $7.3 billion in March, according to the Newport Beach, California-based firm.
 Assets in the fund have plunged to $102.8 billion from a peak of $293 billion in April 2013.